 Edoxaban: common side effects

-- GI side effects (lower and upper gastrointestinal haemorrhage/bleeding, abdominal pain, oral bleeding or bleeding of pharynx, nausea)
+- GI side effects (lower and upper gastrointestinal hemorrhage/bleeding, abdominal pain, oral bleeding or bleeding of pharynx, nausea)

-- Hepatic disorders foe example increase of bilirubin
+- Hepatic disorders, foR example, an increase of bilirubin

 - Skin related side effects (rashes, itching, bleeding in the soft tissue)